openvinotoolkit/model_server/docs/performance_tuning.md

 While sending the input data for inference execution, try to adjust the numerical data type to reduce the message size.

-For example: To reduce the network bandwidth usage following can be tried-
+For example: To reduce the network bandwidth usage following can be tried:
 - Send the image representation as uint8 instead of float data.
 - For REST API calls, it might help to reduce the numbers precisions in the json message with a command similar to `np.round(imgs.astype(np.float),decimals=2)`.